ropensci/ruODK/CONTRIBUTING.md

 The steps to prepare a new `ruODK` release are in `data-raw/make_release.R`.
 It is not necessary to run them as a contributor, but immensely convenient for the maintainer to have them there in one place.

+## Package maintenance
+The code steps run by the package maintainer to prepare a release live at `data-raw/make_release.R`.
+Being an R file, rather than a Markdown file like this document, makes it easier to execute individual lines.

+Pushing the Docker image requires privileged access to the Docker repository.